-Since we're showing how data is passed to the server, we will use a different method to request entries than the solitary buttons we've been relying on so far.
+As we're showing how data is passed to the server, we will use a different method to request entries than the solitary buttons we've been relying on so far.
 Instead, we'll present a list of links for each term, and cause a click on any of them to load the corresponding definition.
-The HTML we'll add for this looks like the following:
+The HTML we'll add for this looks similar to the following code snippet:

 E

+<111>

 Eavesdrop

 Edible

 Education

 Eloquence

 Elysium

 Emancipation

 Emotion

 Envelope

-'''

-'''

 Envy

 Epitaph

 Evangelist

 Now we need to get our JavaScript code to call the PHP script with the right parameters.
-We could do this with the normal .load() mechanism, appending the query string right to the URL and fetching data with addresses such as e.php?term=eavesdrop directly.
-Instead, though, we can have jQuery construct the query string based on an object we provide to the \$.get() function.
+We could do this with the normal .load() mechanism, appending the query string right to the URL and fetching data with addresses like e.php?term=eavesdrop directly.
+Instead, though, we can have jQuery construct the query string based on a map we provide to the \$.get() function, as follows:

 '''

 $(document).ready(function() {

-$('#letter-e a').click(function(event) {
+$('#letter-e a').click(function() {

-event.preventDefault();

 var requestData = {term: $(this).text()};

 $.get('e.php', requestData, function(data) {

 $('#dictionary').html(data);

 });

+return false;

 });

+});

 '''

 Now that we have seen other Ajax interfaces that jQuery provides, the operation of this function seems familiar.
-The only difference is the second parameter, which allows us to supply an object containing keys and values that become part of the query string.
-In this case, the key is always term, but the value is taken from the text of each link.
-Now, clicking on the first link in the list causes its definition to appear:
+The only difference is the second parameter, which allows us to supply a map of keys and values that become part of the query string.
+In this case, the key is always term but the value is taken from the text of each link.
+Now, clicking on the first link in the list causes its definition to appear, as follows: